-After exhausting the Health Plan's or PBM's Grievance process and review by the Department, the Participant may appeal the Department's determination to the Group Insurance Board, unless an Independent Review Organization decision has been rendered.
+After exhausting the Health Plan's or PBM's Grievance process and review by the Department, the Participant may appeal the Department's determination to the Group Insurance Board, unless an Independent Review Organization decision that is final and binding has been rendered in accordance with Wis.
+Stat. § 632.835 and Wis.
+Adm.
+Code § INS 18.11.
 The Group Insurance Board does not have the authority to hear appeals relating to issues which do not arise under the terms and conditions of Uniform Benefits, for example, determination of medical necessity or whether a treatment or service is Experimental.
 These appeals are reviewed only to determine whether the Health Plan breached its contract with the Group Insurance Board.